-In this tutorial, you will learn how to undo a sort in Excel and Google Sheets.
+This tutorial demonstrates how to undo a sort in Excel and Google Sheets.

 Undo a Sort With the Undo Command

-As a result, data are again sorted by month and product.
+As a result, records are again sorted by month and product.
 However, this option has constraints, as you can use it just after the sort.
 If you save or close the file, there is no option to use the undo button to undo the sort.

 Undo a Sort Using Index Column